 YOUNG ARTISTS' PROGRAM

-The studio approach to the visual arts-painting and drawing- is from a classical perspective teaching the students how to plot a point in space and create a three dimensional object on a two dimensional piece of paper or canvas.
+The studio approach to the visual arts-painting and drawing- is from a classical perspective teaching the students how to plot a point in space and create a three-dimensional object on a two-dimensional piece of paper or canvas.
 It is the fundamentals of drawing and the use of color; breaking down the physics of color so that they learn how to mix color and understand the source of light on objects.
-In Spring, at the end of the school year, there is the annual student art exhibition.
+In Spring, at the end of the school year, there is an annual student art exhibition.

-After studying the basics in the studio, the students advance to work on more complex still life, portraiture and landscape compositions using graphite/charcoal, watercolor, pen and ink, and acrylic painting.
-The Renaissance approach of art- Da Vinci, Michelangelo, and Rafael -will be discussed and examples of their work will be shown to better understand design, color, and spacial awareness.
+After studying the basics in the studio, the students advance to work on more complex still life, portraiture, and landscape compositions using graphite/charcoal, watercolor, pen and ink, and acrylic painting.
+The Renaissance approach of art- Da Vinci, Michelangelo, and Rafael -will be discussed and examples of their work will be shown to better understand design, color, and spatial awareness.